0xDocu/vault6551/README.md

 SOLANA_PRIVATE_KEY_JSON=<Path to Solana private key JSON>
 ```

+## ORAKLE Academic Activities

+This repository is part of my research and experiments conducted at ORAKLE blockchain research group, focusing on cross-chain interoperability.

 ## Contributing

 Contributions are welcome!
 Please create a pull request or open an issue to discuss any improvements or ideas.